DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/EC2/README.md

 - Simple Scaling Policy has 300 secs cooldown by default
 - Without cooldown, ASG will continue to add/remove ec2s as per triggering alarm even when an scaling activity is still in progress. i.e ec2 not in `InService` yet.
 - With cooldown, ASG will block scaling activities meaning further scaling request will be dropped until cooldown period is expired.
 After that, new scaling requests can be processed again.
+- When the instance enters the `InService` state, the cooldown period starts to count.
+IMPORTANT!
+User data might not finish executing at this point!!!
-- When multiple
+- When multiple:
-- Two cooldowns 1) Default cooldown 300 secs 2) Scaling-specific cooldown i.e lesser wait time in scale-in activity.
+Two cooldowns 1) Default cooldown 300 secs 2) Scaling-specific cooldown.
+Scaling-specific cooldown is useful. i.e lesser wait time in scale-in activity.
 EC2 termination process is faster than launch one so it might not need to wait 5 mins before next ec2 needs to be killed.
 This leads to faster scale-in experience
 - When multiple instances involved in a single scaling activity, cooldown starts when the last instance finishes launching/terminating. i.e Once 1st instance is launched, cooldown steps in.